cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - Stop the reflow:
     - at cycle point P
     - at a list of task IDs (allows less than a whole cycle)
-    - (note some reflows will peter out naturally)
+    - (note some reflows will peter out naturally - at which point we can detect there are no tasks present with the reflow flag)

 We also need:
 - to be able to cancel a reflow